franciskershaw/slice-of-pie/README.md

 * Hero image which captures the tone of the site and introduces the user to what is being sold.
 * The name of the site and calls to action directing the user to the ‘build your table’ and ‘create account’ sections of the site.
 * Featured products just beneath the fold, split into two sides of the screen.
 Each box has an image of the product and a ‘view’ button.
 First one could be the basic or flagship product (which is the cheapest available table), and the second one could be the most premium offering.
-* A brief about section to provide slightly more context for any organic visitors.
+* (Bonus) A brief 'about' section to provide slightly more context for any organic visitors.

 2. **Registration/login/password reset forms, containing:**
 * Login or registration form.
-* Feedback if field are incorrectly populated.
+* Feedback if fields are incorrectly populated.
 * Option to switch from register to login, or vice versa.
 * Forgot password option on login form.
 * Confirm email address after logging in.
 * (Bonus) Ability to sign in using social media.

 3. **Product builder page, containing:**
-* Entry and disappear animations that present the options available to build a table step by step, starting with choice of sizes, folowed by number of shelves, and finally the type of material.
-* Options which appear and disappear as per the users input.
+* Animations that present the options available to build a table step by step, appearing and disappearing as per the users input.
 * The selection of the final parameter directs the user to the individual product detail page.

 4. **All products page, containing:**
-* Conventional square boxes structure as per most e-commerce stores, containing product images, descriptions, prices, 'view' buttons', and a heart which would add the product to the user's wishlist.
+* Conventional square boxes structure as per most ecommerce stores, containing product images, descriptions, prices, 'view' buttons', and a heart which would add the product to the user's wishlist.
 * Option to sort by price and amount of shelves.
 * Option to filter by certain size of table, amount of shelves, or material.